 10 Recommendations for Fire Safety / Prevention

-- Be careful cooking: Never leave cooking unattended.
-Keep cooking areas clear of combustibles and wear short or tight-fitting sleeves when you cook.
+- Be careful while cooking: Never leave cooking products unattended.
+Keep cooking areas clear of combustibles and wear short- or tight-fitting sleeves when you cook.
 Keep the handles of your pots turned inward so the pots can't be knocked or pulled over.
 If grease catches fire, carefully slide a lid over the pan to smother the flames, then turn off the burner.
 Never put foil or other metals in a microwave oven.

 - Matches and lighters are tools: In the hands of a child, matches and lighters are deadly.
 Store them up high where kids cannot reach them, preferably in a locked cabinet.
 Teach your children at a young age that matches and lighters are tools for adults, not toys for kids.
 If children find matches or lighters, they should tell a grown-up immediately.

 - Use electricity safely: If an appliance emits smokes or has an unusual smell, unplug it immediately and have it repaired or replaced.
 Replace any electrical cord that is cracked or frayed.
 Don't overload extension cords or run them underneath rugs or carpeting.
 Do not tamper with the fuse box or use improperly sized fuses.

 - Stop, drop, and roll: Everyone should know this rule and technique.
 If your clothes catch fire, do NOT run!
 Stop where you are, drop to the ground, cover your face with your hands to protect your face and lungs, and roll over and over to smother the flames.

 - Crawl low under smoke: Smoke is dangerous!
 If you encounter smoke, use an alternate escape route.
 If you must exit through smoke, the cleanest air will be several inches off the floor.
 Crawl on your hands and knees to avoid the more dangerous smoke and make your way on the floor to the nearest safe exit.